penshinegor/Farmgame-project/README.md

 # Farmgame-project

-This is my first adaptive web-site, which I made on WAYUP vebinar
+This is my first adaptive website, which I made on WAYUP webinar